Zimbabwe opposition says soldiers search for its supporters

-HARARE, Zimbabwe (AP) — Zimbabwean soldiers were searching parts of the capital for opposition supporters to detain after the disputed election, the country's main opposition party said Saturday, as some already were in court.
+HARARE, Zimbabwe (AP) — Zimbabwean soldiers were searching parts of the capital for opposition supporters to detain after the disputed election, the main opposition party said Saturday, as elsewhere mourners gathered for a victim of Wednesday's military crackdown — a woman shot in the back.

-Nkululeko Sibanda, a top official in the Movement for Democratic Change party, spoke at a courthouse in Harare where about 20 detained supporters awaited a hearing.
-Sibanda said they were accused of inciting public violence.
+Nkululeko Sibanda, a top official in the Movement for Democratic Change party, spoke at a courthouse in Harare where more than 20 supporters accused of inciting public violence were told their bail hearing was pushed to Monday.
+Sibanda said they included people arrested on Thursday during a police raid on party headquarters.

 "A lot of people are hiding," Sibanda said.
 "It's scarier than the Mugabe times."